Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 \subsection{Sampling Criterion}

 Our sampling criterion is proposed based on an insight that a small and uniformly distributed cumulative impact is less possible to drive the pruned model to generate an output that is different from the original one, even the input is with an adversarial perturbation.
 On the contrary, the pruning impact with a variety of scales and values is considered to impair the robustness because it makes the pruned model sensitive that its prediction may flip when encountered a perturbation in the input.
-Our proposed criterion is composed of two sampling metrics. \begin{itemize} \item One metric accounts for the \emph{scale} of cumulative impact on the output layer.
+Our proposed criterion is composed of two metrics.

+\begin{itemize}[noitemsep,topsep=2pt,leftmargin=1.5em] \item One metric accounts for the \emph{scale} of cumulative impact on the output layer.
 A greater scale means the current pruning operation generates a larger magnitude of impact on the output layer. \item The other is based on the \emph{entropy} that assesses the degree of similarity of cumulative impact on each output unit.
-A greater entropy implies the pruning impact on each output node shows a lower similarity. \end{itemize} Our sampling strategy jointly considers both metrics and favors both to be small.
+A greater entropy implies the pruning impact on each output node shows a lower similarity. \end{itemize}